mebbaid/MRMPCHalo/README.md

-Additionally, a simplified model of the solar radiation pressure effect on the position of the space-craft is model, so getting a more realistic model.
+Additionally, a simplified model of the solar radiation pressure effect on the position of the space-craft is added, so getting a more realistic model.
 To this end, the following section highlights the simulation mode coupled with the proposed planning and control scheme.

 ## The simulation set-up